Discovering Hidden Artisans in Italian Leather

 Yes!
 Cheap, mass-produced belts break down quickly, artisan Italian leather belts last decades and age beautifully.

-4. What do I need to do to keep my Italian leather belt?
+4. What do I need to do to maintain my Italian leather belt?

 Keep it in a cool, dry place, don’t let it get too humid and use a leather conditioner from time to time to keep it soft and supple.